 Sometimes the problem lies in the process; sometimes the challenge is in the food you are eating.
 For some people, even the healthiest foods can cause the body to react, specifically the immune system.
 This allergy will affect the digestive process and can lead to inflammation and further disease.

-Many people assume that because they don’t have an anaphylactic reaction, they aren’t allergic to anything.
-Well, anaphylaxis is most certainly an allergic immune response, however, even less dramatic reactions are also allergies.
+Many people assume that, because they don’t have an anaphylactic reaction, they aren’t allergic to anything.
+While anaphylaxis is most certainly an allergic immune response, even less dramatic reactions are also allergies.
 The above mentioned: bloating, gas, itchy skin, and even irritability can be signs of an allergic reaction to something you’ve eaten.
 The inflammation caused by the immune response, over time, will continue as a chronic condition, leading to ongoing challenges as well as, potentially, worse ones

 How do you know which foods may be the culprit?
 Many of us eat a meal consisting of more than one food, herb, or spice at a time.
 Reactions to allergens can begin to show themselves anywhere from minutes to 21 days after the allergen was ingested.
 They can last far longer than you’d imagine, too.
 Furthermore, most of us don’t eat the same meal every day, meaning the possibility of what the reaction is to becomes an even wider pool.
 With so many variables at work, it would be very difficult to narrow down exactly what is causing the response and inflammation.
 That is why we use allergy testing for most of our patients.
 It gives us a clear picture as to what may be contributing to the digestive issues and symptoms.